GuiFernandess7/MediScanAI/README.md

 ## MediScanAI: HealthCare Image Analyser

-MediScanAI-HealthAI is a healthcare project applying AI for medical insights.
-Enhancing patient care through image classification with deep learning tools.
+MediScanAI is a computer vision healthcare project applying AI for medical insights.
+It classifies brain tumor types based on tomography images.